alleycat58uk/xapi/recipes/authorise-service.md

 ### Object

-In this case object is the person that has been given access.
+In this case, object is the person that has been given access to a resource.

 <table>